Craig's Wife (1928 film)

 Craig's Wife is a 1928 American silent drama film directed by William C. deMille and starring Irene Rich, Warner Baxter and Virginia Bradford.
 It was based on the 1925 play Craig's Wife by George Kelly.
 Subsequent film adaptations followed in 1936 as Craig's Wife and 1950 as Harriet Craig.
-It is now considered a lost film.

 The film's sets were designed by the art director Edward C. Jewell.